HOW TO INCORPORATE A COMPANY IN ZAMBIA

 An application for incorporation of Private Company Limited by shares consist of a set of the following; Companies Form 2, Form 5 and Form 11.
 These Forms should be typewritten and may be accompanied by Articles of Association.
 To view the Standard Articles of Association click here Standard Articles of Association.

-The registration fees for a Private Limited Company with minimum capital of K5,000 is K265 inclusive of K20 for the application form.
+The registration fees for a Private Limited Company with minimum capital of K10,000 is K474.

 Company Limited by Guarantee